revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 ---

-29. What is the purpose of `org.JUnit.jupiter.api.Assertions` class?
+29.What is the purpose of `org.JUnit.jupiter.api.Assertions` class?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-This class provides a set of assertion methods useful for writing tests.
-Only failed assertions are recorded.
+This class provides a set of assertion methods useful for writing tests.Only failed assertions are recorded.

 </blockquote>
 </details>

 ---

-30. What is the purpose of `org.JUnit.testresult` Class?
+30.What is the purpose of `org.JUnit.testresult` Class?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-A TestResult collects the results of executing a test case.
-It is an instance of the Collecting parameter pattern.
-The test framework distinguishes between failures and errors.
-A failure is anticipated and checked for with assertions.
-Errors are unanticipated problems like an `ArrayIndexOutOfBoundsException`.
+A TestResult collects the results of executing a test case.It is an instance of the Collecting parameter pattern.The test framework distinguishes between failures and errors.A failure is anticipated and checked for with assertions.Errors are unanticipated problems like an `ArrayIndexOutOfBoundsException`.

 </blockquote>
 </details>

 ---

-31. What is the purpose of `org.JUnit.testsuite` Class?
+31.What is the purpose of `org.JUnit.testsuite` Class?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-A TestSuite is a composite of tests.
-It runs a collection of test cases.
+A TestSuite is a composite of tests.It runs a collection of test cases.

 </blockquote>
 </details>

 ---

 32. What is the purpose of `@BeforeEach` Annotation In JUnit?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Several tests need similar objects created before they can run.
-Annotating a public void method with `@BeforeEach` causes that method to be run before each Test method.
+Several tests need similar objects created before they can run.Annotating a public void method with `@BeforeEach` causes that method to be run before each Test method.

 </blockquote>
 </details>

 ---

 33. What is the purpose of `@AfterAll` annotation in JUnit?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-If you allocate external resources in a Before method you need to release them after the test runs.
-Annotating a public void method with `@AfterAll` causes that method to be run after the Test method.
+If you allocate external resources in a Before method you need to release them after the test runs.Annotating a public void method with `@AfterAll` causes that method to be run after the Test method.
 ```Java
 @AfterAll
     public static void runsAfterEverything(){